 Teams compete as members of the National Junior College Athletic Association (NJCAA Region XV) and the City University of New York Athletic Conference (CUNYAC).
-In recent years, Broncos baseball and men's and women's basketball teams have all won CUNYAC Championships.
+In recent years, Broncos baseball and men's and women's teams have won CUNYAC Championships including the 2019 CUNYAC baseball regular season and postseason titles.